stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

     }
 }
 ```

-Note that this builder directly populates an instance of the descriptor rather than replicating the fields or introducing an intermediate POJO.

 The capabilities and presentation formats supported by the surface are used to validate the setters in the builder, for example: